tars/tars/README.md

 * svg-files to svg directory in static
 * png files to sprite directory (each png-file have to be in appropriate folder (depends on it's dpi))

-When, you can you two mixins on you modules:
+When, you can use two mixins into your modules:

 @include bg($imageName, $repeat) for png-sprite.
 $imageName is a image name (png) with $-sign in the beginning.